 2. Will bundling my home and auto insurance help me save?

 Yes, it very well might!
 Insurance companies often offer a significant discount if you get both your home and auto insurance from them (this is called bundling.)
 Insurance companies love it when their customers like them so much that they get multiple products from them.

 3. If a tree or branch falls on my car, am I covered?

 Only if you have comprehensive auto coverage.
 This is different than the liability insurance required by the state, so it’s important that you know what comprehensive car insurance covers and if you have it.
 Comprehensive insurance covers your car if it’s damaged by something other than an accident.
 So, if a tree squishes your car into a pancake, you’d be covered if you had purchased comprehensive insurance.

 4. Do I still need to keep my teen on my auto insurance when they go to college?

 Yes.
-Your college student will still be driving when they’re home on breaks – chances are they’ll be begging you to borrow a car, so yes, they need to be on your insurance.
+Your college student will still be able to access the car when they’re home on breaks – chances are they’ll be begging you to borrow a car, so yes, they need to be on your insurance.
 You need to make sure your college student is properly insured.

 5. Do I need to get rental car insurance from the agency?

 Well, that depends on your personal auto policy.
 You may or may not need to get insurance from the agency – you’ll have to check your auto policy and see if your own insurance carries over to the rental vehicle, and you’ll have to decide what levels of coverage you’re comfortable with.

 6. If I’m in an accident and have to rent a car while mine is being repaired, am I covered?